HarmonizedMRI/SOSP3d/README.md

 from sosp3d.recon import sosp3d_cgsense, setup_recondata

 # read in h5 files and create PyTorch tensors
-# Note: paths to be modified by user
+# Note: paths to be modified by user (or set to None)
 kdata, ktraj, smaps, b0maps = setup_recondata("path/to/kdata.h5", "path/to/ktraj.h5",\
 "path/to/smaps.h5", "path/to/b0maps.h5", device=torch.device('cuda:0'))